 The Suez Canal was man-made with the purpose of connecting the Red Sea (through the Gulf of Suez) with the Mediterranean Sea.
 That is why the Suez Canal, which was officially opened in 1869, is even today often referred to as the highway to India.
 It is still the fastest sea route between Europe and the Indian subcontinent.

 Before the creation of the Suez Canal, the fastest way to content Europe and India for the transportation of goods was by circumnavigating Africa.

 Africa or Asia?
 Most of the landmass is in Africa and the capital city of Cairo and other major cities are located in the African portion of the country.
 Compared to the country as a whole, whose landmass is almost one million square kilometers (just under 4.000.000 square miles), the Sinai Peninsula has a total landmass of only 60,000 square kilometers (about 23,000 square miles).

 When discussing whether a country is more African or more Asian, geography should never be the other consideration.
 There should also be other factors that must be part of the discussion.

 One of those factors is politics.
 From a broadly geopolitical standpoint, it seems clear that Egypt is more integrated into Africa than it is into Asia.
-This can be seen, for example, in the number of African organizations the Arab Republic of Egypt is part a part of, such as The African Collaboration League, the African Union, and many others.
+This can be seen, for example, in the number of African organizations that the Arab Republic of Egypt is part of, such as The African Collaboration League, the African Union, and many others.
 In contrast, Egypt does not belong to any pan Asian organizations.